shoummoak/VA-HP-Lattice/README.md

 ## Code Summary
 - The code is set up to train on any one of the HP protein chains listed in `main_cli.py`
-- After training, the training data (sampled folds along with their energies and log-probabilities) is saved in the folder specified by the path provided when calling `main_cli.py`
+- After training, the training data (folds generated during training, fold energies and log-probabilities, temperature schedule) is saved in the folder specified by the path provided when calling `main_cli.py`

 ## Python dependencies